 by: Negin Vatanian

-Magnetic Resonance Imaging, genomic information, gene sequencing, microarrays, ultrasound and radioisotopes are all part of routine clinical and medial procedures.
+Magnetic Resonance Imaging, genomic information, gene sequencing, microarrays, ultrasound, and radioisotopes are all part of routine clinical and medical procedures.
 They are also being used in research involving healthy and diseased participants.
+Plus, patients can also do their own research into their genetics by visiting sites like https://www.genealogybank.com/explore/obituaries/all/usa/georgia/atlanta/atlanta-journal-constitution so that when they attend any medical appointments, they can come equipped with the knowledge of any other illness or diseases their bloodline may carry.
 Unexpected diseases and risk of developing potential conditions and illnesses, which are beyond the scope of the clinical indication of the performed research, could be discovered through reviewing the tests performed during the research and clinical trials.
 Undiagnosed diseases and conditions that are discovered unintentionally or unexpectedly are called Incidental Findings (IF).
 They could have serious potential clinical and health effects on the participants in such research studies.